Americans have prided themselves on having a fresh cut, lush, green lawn to the point that it’s part of our culture.

 Why are lawns “bad?”

 1.)
 To maintain a lawn, fresh water must be used to ensure the grass can thrive.
 This is often achieved by sprinkler systems, which are not very effective.
 A lot of water is lost to evaporation and transpiration with sprinkler systems, even if they are run at night.
 There is a global water shortage, even if the area you live in is not currently struggling, that doesn’t give us a right to take water unnecessarily.
-And I do not believe that lawns are necessary.

 2.)
 Maintaining a lawn requires fertilizers, weed killers, and pesticides, which are added to the ground and run off into our water supply during rain storms, or just by watering the grass.
 These chemicals are toxic, and the nutrients from fertilizers exacerbate algal blooms, which are often toxic as well, and create hypoxic (dead) zones in bodies of water.
 Also all these products are packaged in plastic, including grass seeds.
-Just sayin’.

 So, what do I do instead?